Soap opera: The 1980s

 After the network cancelled Neighbours, it was immediately picked up by Channel Ten, which revamped the cast and scripts slightly and aired the series in the 7.00 p.m. slot starting 20 January 1986.
 It initially attracted low audiences; however, after a concerted publicity drive, Ten managed to transform the series into a major success, turning several of its actors into major international stars.
 The show's popularity eventually declined and it was moved to the 6.30 p.m. slot in 1992.
 In January 2011 it moved to Eleven and ended after 8,903 episodes on 28 July 2022.
 In November 2022, Amazon Freevee revived the show with an order of 400 episodes to begin airing in 2023.
 It is Australia's longest-running soap opera.
+It ended again on 11th December 2025, after a total of 9,363 episodes.

 The success of Neighbours in the 1980s prompted the creation of somewhat similar suburban and family or teen-oriented soap operas such as Home and Away (1988–present) on Channel Seven, where compared to Neighbours, Home and Away's storylines were more adult-themed and hard-hitting, as well as becoming the most-awarded and highest-rated soap opera on Australian television, and Richmond Hill (1988) on Channel Ten.
 Both proved popular, however Richmond Hill emerged as only a moderate success and was cancelled after one year to be replaced on Ten by E Street (1989–1993).

 Nine continued trying to establish a successful new soap opera, without success.
 After the failure of family drama Family and Friends in 1990, it launched the raunchier and more extreme Chances in 1991, which resurrected the sex and melodrama of Number 96 and The Box in an attempt to attract attention.
 Chances achieved only moderate ratings, and was moved to a late-night timeslot.
 It underwent several revamps that removed much of the original cast, and refocused the storylines to incorporate science-fiction and fantasy elements.
 The series continued in a late night slot until 1992, when it was cancelled due to low ratings despite the much-discussed fantasy storylines.